Trump faces long odds in challenging state vote counts

 Giuliani denounced the city’s vote count — which fell about 4-1 for Biden, giving the Democrat the win Saturday in both Pennsylvania and the U.S. election — as “extremely troubling.”

-Across the country, Republicans have complained about problems with the signatures, secrecy envelopes and postal marks on ballots, the inability of their poll watchers to scrutinize them and the extensions granted for mail-in ballots to arrive.
+Across the country, Republicans have complained about problems with the signatures, secrecy envelopes and postal marks on mail-in ballots, the inability of their poll watchers to scrutinize them and the extensions granted for mail-in ballots to arrive.
+They filed another lawsuit Monday evening in federal court in Pennsylvania.

+Attorney General William Barr on Monday authorized federal prosecutors across the U.S. to pursue “substantial allegations of voting and vote tabulation irregularities” before the election is certified.

+His action, described in a memo to U.S. attorneys across the country, gives prosecutors the ability to go around longstanding Justice Department policy that normally would prohibit such overt actions before the election is formally certified.

-However, judges have largely rejected the Republican challenges over the past week as the campaign sought to interrupt the vote count as it leaned toward Biden.
+Judges have largely rejected the Republican challenges over the past week, when the campaign sought to interrupt the vote count as it leaned toward Biden.
 Trump has yet to concede the election, even as the former vice president claimed victory and got to work on his transition plans.

 At the U.S. Supreme Court, 10 Republican state attorneys general filed an amicus brief Monday to support a challenge to Pennsylvania’s decision to count mail-in ballots that arrived through Friday.
-The Pennsylvania Supreme Court had unanimously upheld the three-day extension set by Democratic state officials concerned about Postal Service delays and the COVID-19 pandemic.
+The Pennsylvania Supreme Court had agreed with Democratic state officials who wanted to extend the deadline amid concerns about Postal Service delays and the COVID-19 pandemic.
 The attorneys general say the court usurped a power reserved for state lawmakers.

 The U.S. Supreme Court had declined to fast-track the challenge, but the vote was 4-4, and three justices expressed reservations.
 Republicans now hope to try again with new Supreme Court Justice Amy Coney Barrett on the court.

-“The decision provided a window of time after Election Day, when the preliminary results were announced, in which unscrupulous actors could attempt to influence a close Presidential election,” the Republican Attorneys General Association said in the brief.
+The attorneys general believe the extra time meant “unscrupulous actors could attempt to influence a close Presidential election.”

+Still, it’s far from clear that enough ballots came in after Election Day to change the results of the presidential race in Pennsylvania.

+White House Press Secretary Kayleigh McEnany, asked Monday for any tangible evidence of wrongdoing, said Republicans were trying to gather affidavits from witnesses.

+“All we are asking for is truth, transparency and sunlight here,” McEnany said.

-Earlier Monday, an anti-abortion law center in Michigan filed suit to complain about vote counting procedures in Wayne County.
+Earlier in the day, an anti-abortion law center in Michigan filed suit to complain about vote counting procedures in Wayne County.
 An appeals court in Michigan, meanwhile, asked the Trump campaign to refile a case submitted last week, saying the appeal was incomplete.

 And in Arizona, the Trump campaign asked in a lawsuit filed Saturday for the right to inspect thousands of in-person ballots filled out on Election Day in the Phoenix area, alleging that poll workers had mishandled them.

-In Georgia, where Biden has a small lead over Trump but the race remains too early to call, a state election official pledged Monday to investigate any ballot problems they find.
+In Georgia — where Biden has a small lead over Trump but the race remains too early to call — a state election official pledged Monday to investigate any ballot problems they find.

 “When the margins are this tight, every little thing matters,” said Gabriel Sterling, who led the state’s implementation of a new voting system for the secretary of state’s office.

-Note: This story has been corrected to say the Pennsylvania Supreme Court agreed with state officials who wanted to extend the deadline to receive mail-in ballots, not who extended the deadline.